lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Created a dedicated `DataManagementService` for operations that affect system-wide data state
 - Using application-level dependency overrides in FastAPI for cleaner dependency injection
 - Standardized API path convention to use `/v1` prefix for all endpoints
+- Standardized on snake_case for all database property names (e.g., `user_id` not `userId`)
+- Enhanced Neo4j session handling to support both synchronous and asynchronous drivers
+- Updated embedding service to use the latest OpenAI API format

 ## Tech Stack
 - Backend: FastAPI (Python)